 The jail intake procedure takes you through each of the following steps:

 - You will get put in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- The first thing you will have to to is you will have to answer a bunch of questions, such as what is your legal name, address, date of birth and a contact person.
+- The first thing you will have to is you will have to answer a bunch of questions, such as what your legal name is, address, date of birth and a contact person.